Dato Capital: Right to be forgotten

-Starting June 2014, Google started removing links to director profiles of the United Kingdom and Spain in the website, and the company published a daily updated list with deleted links for each country as a response.
+Starting June 2014, Google started removing links to director profiles of the United Kingdom and Spain on the website, and the company published a daily updated list with deleted links for each country as a response.

 The company claims that business information is exempted from privacy laws, and that their users have the right to access business information all across the world.